Middleboro school staffer who allegedly raped disabled teen turns himself in

 WAREHAM, MASS.
-(WHDH) - A staff member at a boarding school in Middleboro who was wanted for allegedly raping and sexually assaulting a teenager with an intellectual disability last month surrendered to authorities on Friday.
+(WHDH) – A staff member at a boarding school in Middleboro who was wanted for allegedly raping and sexually assaulting a teenager with an intellectual disability last month was ordered held without bail after he surrendered to authorities on Friday.

-Phillip Houtman, 28, of New Bedford, is expected to be arraigned Friday in Wareham District Court on charge including two counts of indecent assault and battery on a person with an intellectual disability, rape, assault to rape, and open and gross lewdness.
+Phillip Houtman, 28, of New Bedford, was arraigned Friday in Wareham District Court on charges including two counts of indecent assault and battery on a person with an intellectual disability, rape, assault to rape, and open and gross lewdness.

 Houtman is accused of carrying out the attack inside one of the Chamberlain International School’s private dorms on Sept.
 29.